Bogdan Saltanov: Attribution problem

 Saltanov remains a controversial figure: his activities in Moscow are extensively documented through extant archive records, but no single piece of art has been indisputably attributed to the artist.
 Saltanov, unlike Karp Zolotaryov, never signed his works, thus attribution is based on archive records kept by court accountants.
 All opinions on his artistic style are not more reliable than the underlying attribution of his least questionable works - the tafta icons and the portrait of Feodor III of Russia.

 The portrait of Feodor III of Russia was commissioned by Sophia Alekseyevna in 1685 to Simon Ushakov and Ivan Maksimov, but both these icon painters declined the job, and it passed to Saltanov.
-The absence of records confirming payment for the job to Saltanov led Elena Ovchinnikova to assert in 1956 that it was not Saltanov's work at all (she attributed it to Bezmin).
-For the next decades, her opinion prevailed, but authors like Kazaryan (1969) and Komashko (2003) returned the credit to Saltanov.
+The absence of records confirming payment for the job to Saltanov led Elena Ovchinnikova to assert in 1956 that it was not Saltanov's work (she attributed it to Bezmin).
+For the next decades, her opinion prevailed, but authors like M. M. Kazarian (1969) and Komashko (2003) returned the credit to Saltanov.

 Attribution of the Cross of Kiy icon from the Crucifix church in Moscow Kremlin and its copies is equally disputed.
 Tradition starting with the 1907 work by A. I. Uspensky attributes these icons (or at least the original "Cross of Kiy") to Saltanov.
 Komashko (2003) refutes this attribution: the court records say that Saltanov painted a similar image of a crucifix but not the cross.